icidasset/icidasset/src/Writings/learnings-covid19.md

 Was it helpful in some cases, most likely, so I’m not saying to get rid of them entirely.
 What I am saying is that for most people there is a better option.

-### Additional notes about vaccines

-- Antibodies are not a defence against a virus, they are a late post-viral systemic reaction.
-The only benefit of having additional antibodies through a vaccine is that it can decrease the time you're symptomatic.

 ## Conclusion

 This COVID-19 virus is still fairly harmless, 60-70% of the people never showed any symptoms, 30-40% only mild symptoms, and a mortality rate of roughly 3% (might be even less, not clear).
 As opposed to SARS, with a 15% mortality rate, which a vaccine was never developed for, that too has passed.
 That said, our ecosystems are crashing, causing bigger issues than just COVID-19, I think we should focus on that instead.

+### Additional notes

+- Antibodies are not a defence against a virus, they are a late post-viral systemic reaction.
+The only benefit of having additional antibodies through a vaccine is that it can decrease the time you're symptomatic.